Anohni and the Johnsons: History

 On January 26, 2012, the Museum of Modern Art in New York produced a sold-out performance by Antony and the Johnsons, entitled "Swanlights" after their fourth studio album, at Radio City Music Hall, a collaboration with laser artist Chris Levine and set designer Carl Robertshaw.
 The event was prefaced by a speech from Dr. Julia Yasuda, who said: "I am concerned about nature changing and dying.
 Won't you please help her?
 Otherwise the world will be too lonely".
 The New York Times described the concert as "Cries From the Heart, Crashing Like Waves".
 This collaboration was later staged at the Royal Opera House in London in 2013 for two days and at the Teatro Real in Madrid in 2014 for four consecutive days.

 Antony and the Johnsons released a live symphonic album in August 2012 entitled Cut the World; it features a track called "Future Feminism", which consists of a speech in which Anohni disparages patriarchal religions and advocates for a shift towards feminine systems of governance as part of an effort to avert global ecological disaster.

-On February 23, 2015, Anohni announced through her Facebook and official site the name of her new album, HOPELESSNESS, although no release date was provided.
+On February 23, 2015, Anohni announced through her Facebook and official site the name of her new album, Hopelessness, although no release date was provided.
 The album was mixed and co-produced by Hudson Mohawke, Oneohtrix Point Never and herself.
-It would be released under the moniker ANOHNI.
+It would be released under the moniker Anohni.
 It was described as an "electronic record with some sharp teeth".

 In June 2015, Antony and the Johnsons performed at Dark Mofo in Tasmania, Australia, as a benefit in support of the Martu people of Parnngurr in Western Australia in their fight to prevent a uranium mine from being developed near their community by Canadian multinational Cameco and Mitsubishi.
 Anohni appeared with Martu representatives at a press conference at the MCA in Sydney and on ABC's Q&A in further service of this cause.

-In May 2016, HOPELESSNESS was released by Anohni on Secretly Canadian and Rough Trade.
+In May 2016, Hopelessness was released by Anohni on Secretly Canadian and Rough Trade.

+In 2019, following the passing of Johnsons collaborator Julia Yasuda, Anohni staged a surrealist play "Love" at The Kitchen in NYC, in part a tribute to the work they had performed together in the mid 90s.